 Lifestyle / Travel: Where do you want to go?
 What would you love to do?
 How do you want to live?

-Family: This may mean your immediate family, your extended family or the family you intend to create.
+Family: This may mean your immediate family, your extended family or the family you in the process of creating.

 Soul: For some people this is spirituality, for some religion, for some neither.
 Above all, it’s about your truth; what goals do you have that help you be true to yourself and do the things you love.